-This BLOG On Qualifying For Mortgage After Home Loan Part Of Chapter 7 Bankruptcy Was UPDATED On September 20th, 2017
+This BLOG On Home Loan Part Of Chapter 7 Bankruptcy Mortgage Guidelines Was UPDATED On January 2nd, 2019

-- Those who have a prior foreclosure, deed in lieu of foreclosure or short sale, there is a 3 year mandatory waiting period.
+- Those who have prior foreclosure, deed in lieu of foreclosure or short sale, there is a 3 year mandatory waiting period

-- Remember that the waiting period time clock on a foreclosure or deed in lieu of foreclosure starts from the recorded date of the foreclosure or deed in lieu of foreclosure and not the date the homeowner turned the keys over or signed the foreclosure paperwork.
+Remember that the waiting period time clock on a foreclosure or deed in lieu of foreclosure starts from the recorded date of the foreclosure or deed in lieu of foreclosure:

-- But since the waiting period is three years for a foreclosure, mandatory period will be three years from the date of the recorded date of foreclosure and NOT the bankruptcy discharge date.
+- But since the waiting period is three years for a foreclosure, the mandatory period will be three years from the date of the recorded date of foreclosure and NOT the bankruptcy discharge date

-Problems That Can Arise If You Had A Home Loan As Part Of Chapter 7 Bankruptcy
+Problems That Can Arise If You Had A Mortgage As Part Of Chapter 7 Bankruptcy

 Thousands of folks who have a foreclosure as part of their bankruptcy think that the foreclosure is finalized and that the waiting period starts the date of the bankruptcy discharge date.

-- Even a person had Home Loan Part Of Chapter 7 Bankruptcy have a foreclosure the foreclosure waiting period time clock does not begin until the foreclosure has been recorded on the county recorder of deeds and the foreclosure has been fully stamped and recorded.
+- Even a person had Mortgage Part Of Chapter 7 Bankruptcy have a foreclosure the foreclosure waiting period time clock does not begin until the foreclosure has been recorded on the county recorder of deeds and the foreclosure has been fully stamped and recorded

-- The note on mortgage might have been zeroed out and the homeowner may not owe anything on the note and have no liabilities but the foreclosure waiting period start date is not effective until the recorded date has been recorded.
+The note on a mortgage might have been zeroed out and the homeowner may not owe anything on the note and have no liabilities:

-- Many mortgage lenders are in no hurry in transferring the deed of foreclosed home into their name and recording it.
+Many lenders are in no hurry in transferring the deed of foreclosed home into their name and recording it.

 Qualifying For Mortgage After Prior Home Loan Part Of Chapter 7 Bankruptcy

-There are dozens of calls I get everyday where folks had a home loan part of Chapter 7 Bankruptcy and have passed their 3 year waiting period but do not qualify for a mortgage loan because the mortgage lender has not transferred the deed out of the borrowers name into the lender’s name.
+There are dozens of calls I get every day where folks had a home loan part of Chapter 7 Bankruptcy and have passed their 3 year waiting period but do not qualify for a mortgage loan.
+This is because the mortgage lender has not transferred the deed out of the borrowers’ name into the lender’s name.

-This ultimately hurts the person who had a home loan part of Chapter 7 Bankruptcy because their waiting period time clock has not even begun yet.
+This ultimately hurts the person who had a home loan part of Chapter 7 Bankruptcy:

 Delays In Transferring Deed By Lenders

-- Homeowners offered the bank back the deed to home.
+- Homeowners offered the bank back the deed to a home

-- However, mortgage lenders think they are smart and will try to punish homeowners by not transferring the deed back to their name and recording the deed in the county recorder of deeds.
+- However, lenders think they are smart and will try to punish homeowners by not transferring the deed back to their name and recording the deed in the county recorder of deeds

-- If constant calls to the lender goes unanswered, write a certified letter to lender stating that you are planning on selling your home.
+- If constant calls to the lender go unanswered, write a certified letter to the lender stating that you are planning on selling your home